Ready to stop living on autopilot?

 It means we usually follow our minds wherever they lead, without much conscious intervention.
 Here's a simple example: someone says or does something, you have "X" thought, you feel "Y" emotion, and you take "Z" action.

-On autopilot, the process from thought to action is a conditioned path - that person says/does "this," you usually do "that."
+When you live on autopilot, this process (from thought to action) is a conditioned path - someone says or does "this," you usually say or do "that."

-Put another way, we spend much of our day "lost in thought," and our decisions, actions, and reactions are influenced by that fact.
-Short tempers, bad habits, stress and anxiety - all of these are symptoms of being caught up in our minds.
+Put another way, we spend much of our day "lost in thought," and - as a result - our decisions, actions, and reactions are usually dictated by them.
+Short tempers, bad habits, stress and anxiety: all of these are symptoms of being caught up in our minds and living on autopilot.

-But, they are only symptoms - if you focus on treating them, other symptoms will take their place because you aren't addressing the root cause (your mind).
+But, they are only symptoms.
+And, if you focus on treating them, other symptoms will take their place because you aren't addressing the root cause.

-That's why our problems don't stay gone long when we try to eliminate them by changing jobs, moving, getting a different partner, buying a new gadget, et cetera.
-They always find you because changing something external only brings temporary results (at best).
+That's why our problems don't stay gone when we try to eliminate them by changing jobs, moving, getting a different partner, buying a new gadget, et cetera.
+They always find you, because changing something external only brings temporary results.